ComdeyOverflow/Google_CTF_2021/gpushop.md

 # Get_Hint

 I am looking source code trying some sql attacks.
 And i go back to challenge page. and decide to look closer to another web page.
 It was paymeflare.
-In the Documentation (https://paymeflare-web.2021.ctfcompetition.com/doc), It was explain how the challenge is working and what happen when we buy something.
+In the Documentation (https://paymeflare-web.2021.ctfcompetition.com/doc), It was explain that how the challenge website is working and what happen when we buy or checkout something from products.

 # Key Point
 Reading the lines, i understood.
 As he said "Any request with a path matching (/checkout) will have an (X-Wallet header) added with the (payment address)."